cdiwadkar16/demos/windfarm/README.md

 This is the windfarms demo.
 It uses a nodejs script to simulate data every 5s.
-This data is written to a public MQTT broker.
+This data is written to any MQTT broker that is specified on the command line.

--getweather.py - This is a Python script that uses the openmeteo API to get ambient temperature and wind speed at Altamont Pass
+-windsimulators.ts - Typescript code that uses the openmeteo API to get ambient temperature and wind speed at Altamont Pass and generates data for several wind turbines.
+There is some amount of randomization built in but this is not a physics model.
--wfportfolio.js - This is a nodeJS script that uses Mock.js to simulate data and writes to the MQTT broker every 5s.